ShoutToMe/stm-sdk-android/setup.md

 ```

 ## Dependencies
+If you included the Shout to Me SDK by adding it to your gradle file, the dependencies will be automatically included in your build.
-The Shout to Me Android SDK has the following dependencies:
+Here is a list of dependencies that the Shout to Me SDK uses.

 ### Google Play Services
 The Shout to Me SDK Android SDK uses [Google Play Services](https://developers.google.com/android/guides/overview) for